• Skip to main content

 The drinks just contain 10 calories each and use a combination of erythritol and stevia for sweetness.
 Some of the flavor comes from fruit juice concentrates, but there are natural flavors present as well.

-Reviews suggest that the drinks really do taste good and have minimal aftertaste.
-You may need to experiment a little to find out which ones you like the most.
-After all, the flavors are quite different, and we all have our own personal preferences.
+Reviews suggest that the drinks really do taste good and have a minimal aftertaste.
+However, you may need to experiment a little to find out which ones you like the most, as everyone has their own personal preferences.

 Cocofusions